Unchain1014/gpg-hep/README.md

 # QUICK GUIDE:
 1 - If you are not comfortable with terminal commands, double click the start.sh file and select "run in terminal"
   - This is the recommended method of launching scripts (to ensure working directories are correct)
-  - Alternatively you can enter the command "./start.sh" to start the launcher
+  - Alternatively you can enter the following command to start the launcher:
+    > cd $HOME/gpg-hep ; ./gpg-hep.sh

 2 - Create a key to share with the recipient of your files
-  - This process can be started by typing "k" in the launcher
+  - This process can be started by typing "k" in the launcher or running the following command:
+    > cd $HOME/gpg-hep/scripts ; ./kgen.sh
   - This key file will be encrypted with a strong shared passphrase
   - You must coordinate this shared passphrase with the recipient in some way Physical delivery of the passphrase is obviously ideal